There are two certainties in the United States of America right now, and they’re not death and taxes.

 If all you’re interested in doing is replacing the privileged group at the top with your own group we’re not on the same side.
 Never were.

-That's a shame.
-Because this kind of witch hunt divides progressives and provides cover for the rich scoundrels who once took such pride in showing their friends and colleagues that the normal rules of decent behavior didn't apply to them.
+This primitive witch hunt now being waged against male sexuality is a shame, because it divides progressives and provides cover for the rich scoundrels who once took such pride in showing their friends and colleagues that the normal rules of decent behavior didn't apply to them.

 You know, the rich villains this crusade was supposed to be about in the first place?

-Most of them are not guilty of engaging in consensual sex with willing, happy enthusiastic partners.
-They're guilty of abusing their power to pressure unwilling partners into sex, by raising the specter of the opportunities they’d take away from those who didn’t comply.
+They're not guilty of engaging in consensual sex with willing, happy enthusiastic partners.
+They're guilty of abusing their power to pressure unwilling partners into sex, by raising the specter of the lost opportunities of noncompliance.

-Pretending members of the poor and faltering middle class have the same opportunities and appetite for abuse is a knowing sin of omission.
-As is pretending that women who play along to advance themselves are all helpless victims, rather than enablers of future abuse.
+Pretending members of the poor and faltering middle class have the same opportunities and appetite for abuse as rich bullies is a knowing sin of omission.
+As is pretending that opportunistic women who play along to advance themselves are all helpless victims, rather than enablers of future abuse.

 I've worked in DC and NYC.
 Both places are chock full of ambitious fame groupies who enable the arrogance of the old bulls who generate most of these stories.
 It couldn't happen without their aversion to principled stands.

 For every Rose McGowan with the courage to speak up and take a principled stand, there are literally dozens of opportunists who don't conveniently become "victims" until after they've exhausted the gains of "playing the game."
-They have about as much credibility as victims the stereotypical porn star who becomes a reborn Christian after their heyday in a final bid for media attention.
+They have as much credibility as the former porn stars who become reborn Christians in a final bid for media attention.

-Leveling them with rape victims is a disservice to rape victims.
-It's a classic example of false equivalency.
+Leveling the prominent opportunists who pander to the rich with true rape victims as the Me Too Movement has done is a disservice to rape victims.
+It's also a classic example of false equivalency.